ttudorandrei/event-planner/README.md

 We used Materialize to create various elements in our application.
 A variety of Materialize classes were used to create the following elements:

-- The form on the landing page was made using a combination of inputs, select elements, checkboxes, and buttons.
+- The form on the landing page was made using a combination of [text inputs](https://materializecss.com/text-inputs.html), [select elements](https://materializecss.com/select.html), [checkboxes](https://materializecss.com/checkboxes.html), and [buttons](https://materializecss.com/buttons.html).
-- The navigation bar using the same elements as the form as well as a multiple select dropdown.
+- The [navigation bar](https://materializecss.com/navbar.html) using the same elements as the form as well as a [multiple select dropdown](https://materializecss.com/select.html).
 - The search results cards using the Materialize card elements.
-- The modal on the search results page and the wishlist page was created using the Materialize modal element and accompanying JavaScript.
-We also added an input box and a date picker from Materialize to the modals.
+- The modal on the search results page and the wishlist page was created using the [Materialize modal element](https://materializecss.com/modals.html) and accompanying JavaScript.
+We also added a [text input](https://materializecss.com/text-inputs.html) and a [date picker](https://materializecss.com/pickers.html) from Materialize to the modals.

 ### Foursquare - [Places API](https://developer.foursquare.com/docs/places-api/)

+The main API that we use in this application is the Foursquare Places API.
+In order to use this API, we had to create an account and were assigned a CLIENT_ID and a CLIENT_SECRET.
+This is added to every url used when fetching the data.

+When the user searches for a city and a country, we use the [search endpoint](https://developer.foursquare.com/docs/venues/search) to get venues in that area.
+This uses the near parameter to search for venues near the requested city.
+We have narrowed down the search to three categories: Restaurants, Arts and Entertainment and Outdoor and Recreation using the categoryId parameter.
+This endpoint returns information such as venue name, venue id, venue type and an icon depending on the type of venue.
+This information is used to render the search results cards.

+When the user clicks on a venue, we use the [venue endpoint](https://developer.foursquare.com/docs/api-reference/venues/details) to get more details about that particular venue.
+This requires the venue ID that we retrieve from the search request.
+The venue endpoint returns information such as opening hours, contact information, address, website urls, images etc. We then render this information onto the modal.

 ### Ticketmaster - [Event Discovery Widget](https://developer.ticketmaster.com/products-and-docs/widgets/event-discovery/)